formerly, Abortion is Murder, and, before that, skyp

 PO Box 7424, Reading, PA 19603

 Editor, John Dunkle

 “Contraception” is Murder, a weak, pathetic response to legal murder, is sent out at least once a month.
 If the gestapo hasn’t jailed you yet for defending the innocent realistically, you either have to tell me you want it or go to the website.
-Emails are free but snail-mail is free only for PFCs.
+Email is free, but snail-mail is free only for the PFCs.
 Five grand for others.

 Because I believe we should examine every legitimate means, including force, in our attempt to protect innocent people from being tortured to death, I want to hear from folks who’ve been forceful and from those who defend them.
 I’d also like to hear from those who oppose the prolife use of force and call it violence.

 Prisoners For Christ: